Simple Construction of Qudit Floquet Codes on a Family of Lattices

-In this work we propose a family of dynamical qudit QECC called the ``qudit Floquet codes'', which protects logical quantum information by periodically performing two-qubit measurements on qudits placed either on a torus and a large family of hyperbolic surfaces.
+In this work we propose a family of dynamical qudit QECC called the ``qudit Floquet codes'', which protects logical quantum information by periodically performing two-qudit measurements on qudits placed either on a torus or a large family of hyperbolic surfaces.
 Our qudit Floquet code construction is based on commutation conditions on the code's measurement sequence.
-We show that a qudit Floquet code satisfying these conditions encodes $k$ logical qudits where $k$ grows linearly with the genus (i.e. the number of holes) of the lattice.
+We show that a qudit Floquet code satisfying these conditions dynamically encodes $k$ logical qudits where $k$ grows linearly with the genus (i.e. the number of holes) of the lattice, although when viewed as a static subsystem code does not encode any logical information.
 We also discuss a decoding strategy for our qudit Floquet code construction by using a ``space-time'' syndrome lattice to determine where and when errors occurred.
 Lastly, we also provide a novel explicit construction of qudit Floquet codes for arbitrary prime dimension larger than two, based on the set of conditions that we proposed.

 Compared to previous works on Floquet codes, our qudit Floquet code construction generalizes the qubit Floquet code constructions on a torus~\cite{hastings2021dynamically,davydova2023floquet,gidney2021fault} and on hyperbolic lattices~\cite{fahimniya2023hyperbolic,higgott2023constructions} to higher dimensional systems and provide more flexibility on the choice of measurements.
 Moreover, our construction also generalizes the existing qudit Floquet code constructions on a torus~\cite{ellison2023floquet,sullivan2023floquet} to hyperbolic lattices, as well as allows more flexibility in the choice of measurements.
 We also note that all of the aforementioned constructions of Floquet codes with explicit measurement settings (both qubit and qudit) are special cases of our construction.
 This generalization to hyperbolic lattices results in a family of qudit Floquet codes with a rate of encoded logical qudits over the number of physical qudits that approaches $\frac{1}{2}$ asymptotically with the number of physical qudits in total and on the faces of the lattice, which is a significant improvement over the vanishing rate of existing qudit Floquet code constructions.